 Summary of Requirements

-1. Students must attend four professional research seminars during their senior year (decided upon in conjunction with their Research Mentor).
+5. Attend four professional departmental seminars during their senior year (decided upon in conjunction with the Academic Mentor).

-5. Submit a complete thesis draft to each member of your thesis committee after receiving approval from your faculty honors advisor by April 1.
+5. Submit a complete draft of the documentation of scholarship/thesis to each member of your honors committee (FSAD Honors Program Director, and FSAD Additional Faculty Assigned by the Director) after receiving approval from the Academic Mentor by April 1.

-6. Schedule Oral defense of thesis for no later than April 15.
-(FSAD Honors Completion Form)
+6. Schedule Oral defense of the scholarship/thesis for no later than April 15.

-7. Students are required to complete and present a poster of their research at a poster session organized by the Cornell University Research Board between April 15 and the last day of classes in the spring semester.
+7. Complete and present a poster of scholarship at a College of Human Ecology poster session organized to recognize undergraduate independent scholarship between April 15 and the last day of classes in the spring semester.

-8. Also the student will submit a digital (pdf) copy of the honors thesis to ECommons for posting.
-(FERPA and ECommons Release)
+8. The student will submit a copy of the honors scholarship/thesis to the Undergraduate Program Coordinator.